sodadata/docs/_includes/scan-output.md

   | Exiting with code 0
 ```

 In the following example, some of the tests Soda SQL executed failed, as indicated by `Exiting with code 2`.
-The scan output indicates which tests failed and why, so that you can investigate and resolve the issues in the warehouse.
+The scan output indicates which tests failed and why, so that you can investigate and resolve the issues in the data source.

 ```shell
   | < 200 {}